top of page

 Museum of the City of Saranda and Gallery

-It was only after our fourth attempt that we managed to find the museum open, as there was
+It was only after our fourth attempt that we managed to find the museum open, as there was no information about when and how it operates.

 The lady we encountered one early morning at the museum told us that the museum operates

 in two shifts but sometimes closes early.
-She explained that the current building of the
+She explained that the current building of the museum was once the customs headquarters, then it housed the tourist organization, and for

 the past 10 years, it has been home to exhibits that testify to the lives of people in this area.
+She was neither willing nor interested in telling us anything about the exhibits themselves, even though we introduced ourselves as journalists and showed our credentials.
+She directed

 us to wander around the rooms on our own.

-works by unknown authors are displayed.
-The gentleman we met in the gallery assured us that he did not know a word of English, so we couldn’t learn anything from him about the
+Not far from the museum is the art gallery of Albanian artists, where visual and sculptural works by unknown authors are displayed.
+The gentleman we met in the gallery assured us that he did not know a word of English, so we couldn’t learn anything from him about the exhibited works or their authors.

 Comments